Stress – How it Affects the Body and Mind

 Fear, Anger, Anxiety, Depression, Frustration, Resentment, Hurt, Sadness

 Here we are reactive; and if problems are not dealt with they could lead to sickness.

-Whether we feel good or bad we must always go back to the cause, which is always our thoughts.
-We must be consciously aware where we are at thought at all times.
-If you think something good is about to happen you will feel good and if you think something bad is going to happen you will feel bad.
-Just by knowing this you should be able to begin to control your thoughts.
+Whether we feel good or bad, we must always go back to the cause, which is always our thoughts.
+We must be consciously aware where we are in thought at all times.
+If you think something good is about to happen, you will feel good and if you think something bad is going to happen, you will feel bad.
+Just by knowing this, you should be able to begin to control your thoughts.

-Next issue we will talk about the signs of stress and I will explain about the primary, secondary and behavioural signs associated with it.
+Next issue, I will talk about the signs of stress, and I will explain about the primary, secondary and behavioural signs associated with it.
 So until next time, always focus on what you want, NOT on what you don’t want.
 When you focus on what you want, what you don’t want will take care of itself.